htemuri/0xBADC0DE/content/notes/computer-arch.md

 > [!Note]
 >
-> Taking a pause at page 76 to read Appendix B which gives a more in-depth overview of memory
+> Taking a pause at page 76 to read Appendix B which gives a more in-depth overview of memory.
+>
+> Need to read A before B because it provides context on instruction set architecture

 ### Appendix B